-The Scripps Institution of Oceanography Department offers more than 45 undergraduate courses covering a wide breadth of earth and marine sciences on several different levels.
+As a department of UC San Diego, Scripps Institution of Oceanography offers degrees, minors, and more than 45 undergraduate courses covering a wide breadth of earth and marine sciences on several different levels.

-There are several introductory classes for non-majors, and upper-division courses intended for a wide range of students in natural science majors.
+There are several introductory classes for non-majors, as well as upper-division courses intended for students in natural science majors.

-In addition to formal coursework, dozens of UC San Diego undergraduates from a wide variety of majors benefit each year from individual and group research projects with Scripps faculty and researchers.
+In addition to formal coursework, dozens of undergraduates benefit each year from individual and group research projects with Scripps faculty and researchers.

 Please note that all academic advising questions (for current students) are now handled via the Virtual Advisor.

 Scripps Institution of Oceanography offers a rigorous and interdisciplinary curricula in the Earth Sciences.
 Students can do a major in Earth Sciences or specialize in Earth Sciences within another major (i.e. Physics, Environmental Systems).

 Earth Sciences encompass broad scientific study of the origin and evolution of the earth system and its life forms.
 The Earth Sciences major embraces a wide range of topics, including the physical and chemical evolution of the planet, the evolution of life, the causes of earthquakes and volcanic eruptions, earth-surface processes, the origin and behavior of oceans and atmosphere, and the impact of humans on the environment.

 Earth science investigations are increasingly quantitative and experimental, and thus most upper-division courses require a strong foundation in chemistry, physics, and mathematics.

 The Earth Sciences curriculum takes advantage of the unique opportunities offered by Scripps Institution of Oceanography.
 Classes beyond introductory level are usually small, permitting personalized instruction.
 Field trips are an important part of the instructional program.